-25.2.3.13 Cumulative impacts
+25.2.3.12 Cumulative impacts

 Cumulative impacts are a result of incremental, sustained and combined effects of human action and natural variations over time and can be both positive and negative.
-The assessment considered potential impacts associated with the project in conjunction with other known and proposed developments.
+This assessment considers potential impacts associated with the project in conjunction with other known and proposed developments.

-The assessment of cumulative impacts was undertaken in accordance with the EIS Guidelines and adopted an approach based on the NSW Cumulative Impact Assessment Guidelines for State Significant Projects.
+The assessment of cumulative impacts has been undertaken in accordance with the EIS Guidelines and has adopted an approach based on the NSW Cumulative Impact Assessment Guidelines for State Significant Projects.

-The assessment of cumulative impacts considered each of the environmental aspects requiring assessment in the EIS Guidelines.
-In many cases, the quantitative assessment of issues was difficult, due to the large study area, the indirect nature of potential impacts and the lack of sufficient baseline data relative to some impacts.
+The assessment of cumulative impacts has considered each of the environmental aspects requiring assessment in the EIS Guidelines.
+In many cases, the quantitative assessment of issues is difficult, due to the large study area, the indirect nature of potential impacts and the lack of sufficient baseline data relative to some impacts.